12 Entry-Level Tech Jobs To Kick-Start Your New Career

 The crazy part is you can even learn to code and get hired using completely free resources.

 Don't believe me?
-This is exactly what our founder did and he's helped 1,000s of others do the same.
-He covers the process he followed in the guide above.
+This is exactly what I did and I've helped 1,000s of others do the same.
+(I cover the process that I followed in the guide above).

 Sidenote: Web development and programming has technically 3 core areas of focus: